kaanalsoy43/roblox-hitius-sourcecode/README.md

 7. Congratulations!
 You *partially* compiled Qt.

 ### Main Roblox projects
-Simply open up Roblox.sln and build.
+Simply open up Roblox.sln with **Visual Studio 2019** and build.
 Everything listed as able to compile will compile, unless you're doing something wrong.

 ## Libraries
 Library names suffixed with an asterisk (\*) denote a library that is currently out of date.